 What is B2B intent data?
-A practical guide to useful buyer signals
+Types, examples, and a practical workflow

-Funkel AI B2B intent data workflow showing fit, signal, context, and outreach route.
+Funkel AI B2B intent data guide showing source, identity, evidence, freshness, and route checks.

-B2B intent data is evidence that an account, buyer, or buying group may be researching a problem, comparing options, changing priorities, or becoming more likely to buy.
+B2B intent data is observed behavioral, contextual, or event-based evidence that a business account or buyer may be researching a problem, comparing options, or moving toward a decision.
+It can come from first-party properties, third-party providers, review sites, or public signals.
 Useful intent data does not just say “this company matches your ICP.”
-It tells your sales team what changed, why the timing matters, and what the next message should be about.
+It tells your team what happened, how fresh the evidence is, and what a proportionate next action could be.

 That distinction matters because most bad outbound starts with a list.
 A list says who could buy.
 Intent data should help you understand who might care now.
 If the data does not change the priority, the route, or the message, it is not doing much work.